On a class of stochastic fractional heat equations: Skorohod solution

 where the last step follows from Lemma A.3 of \cite{hns11}: noting $\frac{d}{2q}\in(0,1)$,

 Then estimate \eqref{ineq:exp-integral} can be proved by using the same argument as in the proof of Theorem \ref{Thm-solution}.
 The proof is concluded. \end{proof}

+\begin{remark} Our proof of \eqref{e:FK-skorohod} is based on the Feynman-Kac formula for the solution and an approximation argument.
+In the case that the noise $\dot W$ is white time, a proof based on recursive use of It\^o’s formula was applied to obtain the Feynman-Kac formualae for the moments in \cite{conus13}. \end{remark}

-{\bf Acknowledgement} J. Song is partially supported by the National Natural Science Foundation of China (nos.
+{\bf Acknowledgement} We wish to thank Davar Khoshnevisan for helpful comments.
+J. Song is partially supported by the National Natural Science Foundation of China (nos.
 12071256 and 12226001), the Major Basic Research Program of the Natural Science Foundation of Shandong Province in China (nos.
 ZR2019ZD42 and ZR2020ZD24).
 W. Yuan is partially supported by ERC Consolidator Grant 815703 ``STAMFORD: Statistical Methods for High Dimensional Diffusions''.